knpuniversity/symfony/knpu/ep2-fundamentals/config.yml.md

 But I'll show you an even cooler way.

 Head back to terminal and use our favorite `./bin/console` to run `config:dump-reference`.
+Actually, there's a shorter version of this called `debug:config`.
 This shows us a map with the bundle name on the left and the "extension alias" on the right... that's a fancy way of saying the root config key.